developer-zebra/developer-zebra-site/src/devicetracker/2-1/guide/setup/index.md

 2. Tap "Yes" to "Ignore battery optimizations".
 This is required for the client to remain connected to the server while running in the background.
 3. Tap the hamburger menu at the top right, then tap "Settings".
 4. Enter in the following information:
-   * **Server URL** - URL for the server with port number and Device Tracker path specified, for example: **hostname.company.com:8080/zdvc/dtrk**, where "hostname.company.com:8080" is replaced with the appropriate domain and port number.
+   * **Server URL** - URL for the server with port number and Device Tracker path specified, for example: **hostname.company.com:8080/zdvc/dtrk**, where "hostname.company.com:8080" is replaced with the appropriate hostname, domain and port number.
 The URL must not contain "https://" nor "http://".
    * **Server Auth Key** - UserName designated during server install
    * **Server Auth Password** - Password designated during server install
 <br>